RyanCCollins/hocs/README.md

-# HOCs
+# HOCs & HORs
-A library of the React HOCs that I use on a daily basis
+A library of the React Higher Order goodness that I use on a daily basis, including Higher Order Components, Reducers and more!

 ## Docs